16 Apr Why Do Cats Meow?

 Your cat is meowing specifically to communicate with you.
 The reserved nature of most cats can make it hard to decode what they want but felines spend more time with the humans who are best at communicating with them.
 You won’t hear cats meow at one another.
 Instead, they use other types of vocalizations.
 They may make hissing and growling sounds, or softly touch one another’s noses.
 Cats sometimes make very sweet trilling noises.
 You have probably also heard cats make funny chirping noises when they watch birds.
 The meowing is just for you.

-Now all you have to do is decipher what they mean.
+Now that you know your cat’s meow is for you, all you have to do is figure out what they are saying.
+Easy right?
 Below are some of the special kitty messages your cat may be trying to give you.

 And this would happen every single time.
 So it didn’t take long to understand the meaning behind this particular meow: sheer impatience.

 If your cat is meowing but doesn’t seem to respond to your responses – chances are, she’s deep in conversation with herself.
 An audience is not necessary.
 Some cats – like some humans – just like the sound of their own voices.
 If you’ve got an especially talkative cat breed like the Siamese, you’re going to hear a whole lot of her lectures and theories on life, cats, and everything in between.

 And of course, some cats meow to themselves as a way to reassure themselves.
 It can be a sign of loneliness so make sure that your cat knows you are there for her, and help to build her confidence through play and cognitive stimulation (for example, through the use of puzzle feeders).
 Yes, cats need confidence, too!

 Give Me All Your Attention